Operating with Integrity

 Fingal Festival - World Coal Shovelling Championships

-Fingal Festival - World Coal Shoveling Championships HRCM has been a proud Sponsor of the Festival since 2012.
+HRCM has been a proud sponsor of the Fingal Festival since 2012.

-The company aims to always have a positive social and financial impact through:
+The company aims to have a positive social and financial impact through:

-- Training, technical & operational education and personal development;
+- Training, technical and operational education and personal development

-Sponsorships and support programs for schools, businesses and community projects.
+- Further potential sponsorship and support programs for schools, businesses and community projects